lushl9301/xm-sparc/Seperated Doc/Gloable Variable.md

 1. hypercall RaiseIpviSys

-    This function is the implementation of XM_raise_ipvi() hypercall.
-The XM_raise_ipvi() hypercall generates an virtual interrupt to one or several partitions as speficied in the configuration file (XM CF).
+    This function is the implementation of ```XM_raise_ipvi()``` hypercall.
+This hypercall generates an virtual interrupt to one or several partitions as speficied in the configuration file.
 The link between the partition that generates the interrupt and the receiver partitions is specified in the channel section of the configuration file.

 2. hypercall RaisePartitionIpviSys